 After years of looking for the right bassist, Stone Machine Electric decided to stop looking and focus on the music they could create as a two-piece band.
 This marked the start of incorporating other techniques and instruments to create the sound they wanted.
 On top of playing drums and providing vocals, Kitchens added the Theremin and other electronics to his setup.
 Along with this change, the band has also incorporated improvisation into their arsenal, providing a continuous set when they perform live by drifting from one song into the next.
 This has transformed the Stone Machine Electric sound from a heavy stoner/doom motif to more of a heavy psych arena.

 The band's previous outing, the Garage Tape, is out on cassette now.
 This release features over 40 minutes of a one-shot live recording improvised in the band's practice space as recorded by Erik Carson of Tin Can Records.
 Stone Machine Electric are hoping this is one people will want to lose their heads over when it comes out.
 Thanks to the Fort Worth Weekly, The Obelisk, and Heavy Planet for also giving their thoughts and kind words on this release.

 The duo also released The Amazing Terror EP that contains fuzzy gobs of heavy goodness culled from the recording sessions of the Garage Tape.
 These chunks of riffage offer the listener a glimpse of what was laid down once they hit the studio in December of 2015.
-This release serves as a precursor to the forthcoming Sollicitus Es Veritatem.
+This release served as a precursor to the album Sollicitus Es Veritatem.